briankelleher/rails-blog/process.md

 Instead of flat-out creating a post, this will create a post in the context of the current user (`current_user` is a built in function referencing the user currently signed in.
 Since we have already set authentication up on our posts, we have guaranteed a user is logged in when they are creating a post).

 In order for the above to work, you will need to add a line to the User model, at `app/models/user.rb`.
 Add `has_many :posts`.
+Also add `belongs_to :user` on the post model (`app/models/post.rb`).
 This will add a backwards user-post relationship, so one could easily query for a user's posts, as well as create them for a user.

 ## Categories!